AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/int-biginit-schema-update-request.md

 * Adobe Commerce (all deployment methods) all [supported versions](https://www.adobe.com/content/dam/cc/en/legal/terms/enterprise/pdfs/Adobe-Commerce-Software-Lifecycle-Policy.pdf)

-This article provides solutions for when you are unable to save a product update, like a price change, or deleting, or duplicating a product.
+This article provides solutions for when you are unable to save a product update, like a price change, or deleting, and duplicating a product.
 You may see the error message *The stock item was unable to be saved.
 Please try again.* You might fail to deploy after a product update.
-You may also see the following MySQL error message when you run ```php bin/magento setup:upgrade:``` On Adobe Commerce on cloud infrastruture, this error should be available in the deployment logs.
+You may also see the following MySQL error message when you run `php bin/magento setup:upgrade`.
+On Adobe Commerce on cloud infrastruture this error shows in the deployment logs:

 ```mysql
 SQLSTATE[22003]: Numeric value out of range: 167 Out of range value for column 'value_id' at row 1, query was: INSERT INTO `catalog_product_entity_decimal` (`attribute_id`,`store_id`,`row_id`,`value`) VALUES (?, ?, ?, ?)
 ON DUPLICATE KEY UPDATE `attribute_id` = VALUES(`attribute_id`), `store_id` = VALUES(`store_id`), `row_id` = VALUES(`row_id`), `value` = VALUES(`value`)